openxc/vi-firmware/docs/config/write-examples.rst

     openxc-control write --name my_boolean_request --value true

-Translated State-based Signal Write Request
+Named State-based Signal Write Request
 ===========================================

 We want to send a state as a string to the VI, and have it translated back into